uxxman/service_record/README.md

 ## Validations

 ServiceRecord extends on `ActiveModel::Validations`, so, everything that you can do there can be done inside a service class and ServiceRecord will make sure that a service only runs the perform function when all validations are passed, otherwise `errors` will contain details about the validation issues.
-Since services don't have an underlining object that needs to persisted like in ActiveRecord, you should avoid conditons filters like on create/update/save etc.

 You can also define callbacks like `before_validation` and `after_validation` just like you do inside an ActiveRecord class.

 ## Custom Errors

 Just like validation errors, you can also add custom errors that you want to be reported.
-It useful to handle errors which are not related to input parameters validation.
+Use them to handle errors which are not related to input parameters validation.
 E.g.

 ```ruby
 errors.add :authentication, 'invalid credentials'